 The attorney uses attorney-client privilege in her work as an attorney.
 This legal word refers to a legal privilege that protects the privacy of conversations between an attorney and a client.
 A legal demand for the communications, such as a request for discovery or a requirement that the attorney gives an oath of testimony, is met with an assertion of the privilege.

 Lawyer:- Even though you must have passed the bar test and attended law school to be labelled a lawyer, you are not required to represent clients in court.
 Lawyers may serve in advisory or consulting capacities.
 Many decide to specialize in a particular area of law, such as estate, immigration, or tax law, where they can offer customers legal counsel.
+There are specialized growing fields that are in demand like Blockchain lawyers which advise on initial coin offering, different blockchain technologies and technology agreements.

 A transactional lawyer is one of the many different sorts of lawyers.
 A transactional lawyer advises people and businesses on the legal concerns brought on by their business activities.
 Many lawyers are drawn to this job because it is less combative than litigation.